Industry in Serbia

 Serbia - Industry

-FocusEconomics Consensus Forecast panelists expect industrial production to expand 4.3% in 2018, which is down 0.1 percentage points from last month’s estimate.
-In 2019, the panel sees industrial production growth at 5.6%.
+FocusEconomics Consensus Forecast panelists expect industrial production to increase 2.8% in 2023, which is up 0.1 percentage points from last month’s estimate.
+In 2024, the panel sees industrial production rising 3.9%.

 Serbia - Industry Data

 |Industrial Production (annual variation in %)||7.3||5.2||3.9||1.3||0.3|